-Howard A. Learner is the president and executive director of the Environmental Law and Policy Center (ELPC)—the Midwest’s premier public interest environmental legal advocacy and eco-business innovation organization and among the nation's leaders.
+Howard A. Learner is an adjunct professor at Michigan law and the president and executive director of the Environmental Law and Policy Center (ELPC)—the Midwest’s premier public interest environmental legal advocacy and eco-business innovation organization.

-He is responsible for the overall strategic leadership, policy direction, and financial platform for ELPC’s work promoting clean energy development solutions to climate change problems, advancing transportation policy innovations and improvements, including regional high-speed rail development, and preserving the Midwest’s valued natural resources and heritage.
+Learner is responsible for the overall strategic leadership, policy direction, and financial platform for ELPC’s work promoting clean energy development solutions to climate change problems; advancing transportation policy innovations and improvements, including regional high-speed rail development; and preserving the Midwest’s valued natural resources and heritage.

-Professor Learner serves as the vice chair of the National Advisory Council on Environmental Policy and Technology (NACEPT) for the U.S. EPA administrator.
-He received the U.S. District Court for the Northern District of Illinois–Federal Bar Association’s Award for Excellence in Pro Bono and Public Interest Service; Leadership Greater Chicago’s Distinguished Leadership Fellow Award for the 25th Anniversary; the Public Interest Law Initiative’s Distinguished Public Service Award; the American Council for an Energy-Efficient Economy’s National Champion of Energy Efficiency Award for Energy Policy; and the American Wind Energy Association’s National Wind Energy Advocacy Award.
+Learner serves as the vice chair of the National Advisory Council on Environmental Policy and Technology for the US Environmental Protection Agency administrator.
+He received the US District Court for the Northern District of Illinois–Federal Bar Association’s Award for Excellence in Pro Bono and Public Interest Service; Leadership Greater Chicago’s Distinguished Leadership Fellow Award for the 25th Anniversary; the Public Interest Law Initiative’s Distinguished Public Service Award; the American Council for an Energy-Efficient Economy’s National Champion of Energy Efficiency Award for Energy Policy; and the American Wind Energy Association’s National Wind Energy Advocacy Award.